 Of course there are geographers, the so-called-pioneers, that try to bring novelties to the geography.
 Somehow not all those novelties, like Neural Networks, get accepted.

 Seems still recently, but already more then decade ago the geographer Stan Openshaw wrote the book "Artificial Intelligence in Geography" filed with such an enthusiasm!
 The book was sort of a result of the course he was giving back then ant the University of Leeds.
 Published by the same Wiley, I was browsing for Neural Networks in a journal section.
-And already back then, being so enthusiastic about neural network applications in geography, S. Openshaw is repetitively asking in his book with surprise why geographers aren't still using such a powerful tool for geographical problems that are non-linear as a rule, thus can't be approximated by mathematical models, nor fitted into interrelation independence assumption.
+And already back then, being so enthusiastic about neural network applications in geography, S. Openshaw is repetitively asking in his book with a surprise why geographers aren't still using such a powerful tool!
+Especially for geographical problems that are non-linear as a rule and thus can't be approximated by mathematical models, nor fitted into interrelation independence assumption.
 S. Openshaw frankly believes and tries to show that Neural Networks is the option we are looking for.